rotsee/thenmap-js/README.md

 ## Getting started

 Start by preparing your Google Spreadsheet with data.
-The dataset should contain an `id` column and a `color` column.
-Make a copy of one of the [sample datasets](https://docs.google.com/spreadsheets/d/1dj8qw3I75qudflfkr4wBDipeehnecsSslemkn2j5qRE/edit#gid=0) to get correct shape ids.
-The color column should contain a CSS valid color code.
-The map will be colored based on the value in this column.
+The spreadsheet should contain a list of the countries that you want to color.
+The country is defined in the `id` column and the fill color in the `color` column.
+Thenmap.js accepts CSS color synthax.

+We follow standard ISO abbreviations for countries.
+Use these [sample datasets for reference](https://docs.google.com/spreadsheets/d/1dj8qw3I75qudflfkr4wBDipeehnecsSslemkn2j5qRE/edit#gid=0) to get correct shape ids.
+For older countries that seized to exist before the introduction of ISO we have "invented" own abbreviations.

 Publish the dataset by clicking __File > Publish to the web__ and __Start publishing__.

-Get the id of the Google spreadsheet from the url and add Thenmap to you website with the following code snippet:
+Get the id of the Google spreadsheet from the url and add Thenmap.js to you website with the following code snippet:

 ```html
     <div id="map"></div>